com-480-data-visualization/com-480-project-ca_roille_aux_states/README.md

 The following two images illustrate different approaches to visualizing geographical data, particularly related to climate and environmental events.
 The first image presents a global map with data points indicating the number of people affected by flooding.
 This map-based visualization provides a clear spatial representation of the distribution and intensity of events across different regions, making it easier to identify geographical patterns and areas of high impact.

 The second image, on the other hand, organizes data into a structured regional breakdown, displaying the number of recorded events by category—such as heatwaves, floods, droughts, and wildfires—using color-coded dots.
-This method allows for a more precise numerical comparison across regions while maintaining an intuitive visual representation.
+This method allows for a more precise numerical comparison across regions while maintaining an intuitive visual representation. ([first image]((https://global-flood-database.cloudtostreet.ai/)), [second image]((https://interactive.carbonbrief.org/attribution-studies/index.html))).

-Both approaches have their advantages: maps excel at showcasing spatial trends and regional disparities, while structured breakdowns enable detailed analysis of event frequency and type distribution.
-Depending on the objective, we might choose a map for a broad geographical overview or a categorized display for an in-depth examination of regional variations. ([source of first image]((https://global-flood-database.cloudtostreet.ai/)), [source of second image]((https://interactive.carbonbrief.org/attribution-studies/index.html))).
 <p align="center">
     <img src="Images/exposure-map.svg" alt="screenshot" width="700">
 </p>